Canon 80D Review

 Tried-and-true design; nice upgrades to features & performance

-The Canon 80D is, in general, an evolution to the revolution that was the 70D from 2013.
+The 80D is, in general, an evolution to the revolution that was the 70D from 2013.
 The predecessor brought about the introduction of Dual Pixel CMOS AF, which finally allowed a DSLR to autofocus in live view mode more or less like a mirrorless camera.
 Live view AF on the 70D was very fast and didn't hunt or wobble like contrast-detect AF live view focusing systems from other DSLRs.
 It also greatly improved Canon's AF performance with HD-DSLR video as well -- much better tracking of moving subjects and nice, cinematic focus transitions that were smooth and wobble-free.
 It's no surprise, then, that the 80D successor therefore includes Dual Pixel CMOS AF as well.

-With the newer Canon 80D, there's now a higher-resolution 24MP sensor, upgraded image processor and an improved autofocus system, but the camera, overall, looks and feels very much like its predecessor.
+With the newer 80D, there's now a higher-resolution 24MP sensor, upgraded image processor and an improved autofocus system, but the camera, overall, looks and feels very much like its predecessor.
 It's a fairly straightforward affair with the new EOS 80D: classic Canon styling and controls that are all familiar territory for seasoned Canon shooters, which in my opinion is fantastic.
-Placed between the more entry-level Rebel cameras and the more rugged, higher-performance 7D Mark II, the Canon 80D sits in a comfortable middle ground with features and performance aimed at both advanced consumers and enthusiasts, as well as those looking for a solid array of video features and capabilities.
+Placed between the more entry-level Rebel cameras and the more rugged, higher-performance 7D Mark II, the 80D sits in a comfortable middle ground with features and performance aimed at both advanced consumers and enthusiasts, as well as those looking for a solid array of video features and capabilities.

 Canon 80D Image Quality Comparison